mkubala/typesafe-config-examples/README.md

   * creating new HOCON objects,
   * rendering HOCON

+#### Feedback
+Don't hesitate yourself to share your suggestions & reflections.
+You can post comment at http://marcinkubala.wordpress.com/2013/10/09/typesace-config-hocon/

 ### How to run examples
 You can run this examples using Maven or SBT: